ahmadammash/Predicting-ICO-Outcomes/README.md

 5) Support Vector Machine
 6) Artificial Neural Network

 Pre-processing involved the removal of outliers and imputation of missing values in addition to formatting the data according to each model's requirements.
-New relevant features were added and the optimal combination of them was selected using a feature selection algorith.
+New relevant features were added and the optimal combination of them was selected using a feature selection algorithm.
 Performance metrics of the different models were evaluated and the best model was selected at the end.